makersacademy/bowling-challenge/README.md

 I'd like my web interface to update my current score as I input my rolls

 As an avid bowler
+So that I follow the game correctly
+I'd like my web interface to my score per frame

+As an avid bowler
 So I can be sure my score is correct
 I'd like my web interface to follow standard bowling rules when generating the score

 As an avid bowler
-So that I follow the game correctly
+So I can be sure my score is correct
-I'd like my web interface to show which frame I'm on and if I'm allowed to roll
+I'd like my app to include logic for the tenth frame

+As an avid bowler
+So I can be sure my score is correct
+I want my maximum calculated total score to be 300

 -- IF I HAVE TIME --